 - Use room temperature eggs for best results.

-- Use softened cream cheese for best results.
+- Use softened cream cheese.
 Cold cream cheese will be really hard to blend with the sugar.
+You can soften cream cheese by letting it sit at room temperature for 30 minutes.

-- Use a large cookie scoop rather than a regular cookie scoop to scoop the dough for these cookies.
+- Use a large cookie scoop rather than a regular cookie scoop for making these strawberry cheesecake cookies.

-- Don't forget to chill the dough for these cookies.
+- Don't forget to chill the dough for these strawberry cheesecake cookies.
 Otherwise they will be way too runny!

 - I recommend using fresh rather than frozen strawberries to make these cookies.